Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 *Addresses and name will only be used for sending this message.

 Your message has been sent.
 Thanks for sharing!

-Supplements for Depression and Anxiety
+Best Supplements, Vitamins and Herbs for Depression and Anxiety

 Fish oil has been found to be helpful for both depression and anxiety.
 Supplementing with fish oil with a high percentage of the omega-3 fatty acid EPA has been shown to improve symptoms in moderate and major depression (although not in mild depression) and may help to improve the effectiveness of various antidepressant medications.
 Similarly, fish oil high in EPA has been shown to significantly reduce anxiety.